mindwind/my-draft/note/book_the_leadership_pipline.md

   3. Shaping the soft side of the enterprise.
   4. Maintaining an edge in execution.
   5. Managing the enterprise in a broader, global context.

+## 8. Diagnostics
+No one is noticing the financial cost or the failure to develop people.
+Instead, if objectives are met, it seems as though a given leader is performing effectively.